-The Company's financial assets comprise of accrued income and other current assets (excluding advances and prepayments), due from related parties, fixed deposit under lien, cash and bank balances and investment in non-cumulative redeemable preference shares.
+The Company's financial assets comprise of trade and other receivables (excluding advances and prepayments), due from related parties, fixed deposit under lien, cash and bank balances and investment in non-cumulative redeemable preference shares.
 These financial assets are classified as 'loans and receivables', 'cash and cash equivalents' and 'available for sale (AFS) investments'.
 The classification depends on the nature and purpose of the financial asset and is determined at the time of initial recognition.